robert-s-lee/lightning-pose/README.neptune.md

 # Setup Neptune.ai Account

 - Sign up for a Individual or Academic plan.
-  - The Neptune ID will be called Entity
+  - The Neptune ID will be called ENTITY
 - Create Neptune project name
   - As an example, `lightning-pose`
 - Copy NEPTUNE_API_TOKEN